bustardcelly/blog-to-markdown/blog-posts/2014/02/12/cucumberjs-browser-update/index.md

 </html>
 ```

-Most of what is in this page tmeplate is copied from the [cucumberjs-browser](https://github.com/bustardcelly/cucumberjs-browser) project.
+Most of what is in this page template is copied from the [cucumberjs-browser](https://github.com/bustardcelly/cucumberjs-browser) project.
 The only addition - at this point - is the script appended within the `body` that will load our app bundle.

 If we were to run the [cucumberjs-browser](https://github.com/bustardcelly/cucumberjs-browser) tool and generate our bundled app, specs and template: